AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/segmentation.md

 ## Using Segmentation {#using-segmentation}

-Segments are defined in [Configuring Segmentation](/help/sites-administering/campaign-segmentation.md).
-They are used to steer the actual content seen by a specific target audience.
+Segments are defined in Configuring Segmentation.
+They are used to steer the actual content seen by a specific target audience.<!--Segments are defined in [Configuring Segmentation](/help/sites-administering/campaign-segmentation.md).
+They are used to steer the actual content seen by a specific target audience.-->

 ## Segmentation Terminology {#segmentation-terminology}